 Grandma was also a great cook, and her cakes were particularly loved.
 (Uncle David’s family once made a tribute to her in the form of a recipe book, based on her files and containing black and white family photographs, copies of which were given out to relatives.
 I have a copy, though I’ll confess that I’ve never made any of the recipes in it.)
 But of course, what makes grandparents grandparents is not the clothes or the toys or the food, but how much they love to see their grandchildren.
 I remember fantasising with her about digging a tunnel from their place to ours so that we could walk there any time we wanted.
 Grandma really loved that idea!

-It was Papa (i.e. my grandfather on Mum’s side) who told me that Grandma had died; this was just after I’d stepped off the school bus one afternoon.
+It was my maternal grandfather who told me that Grandma had died; this was just after I’d stepped off the school bus one afternoon.
 It took me a while to realise that he was serious…

 Grandpa lived a few years longer, which surprised us all.
 His artificial heart – with its distinctive tick, tick, tick – lasted a decade longer than it was expected to.
 Grandpa died during the same week that I was doing work experience at the Flinders University oceanography department.
 Dad and I were staying in a caravan park that week, and we came home after one day’s events to find a note on the door instructing us to meet Dad’s brother at his father’s place (or something like that).
 The note didn’t say so, but Dad was quick to realise that Grandpa must have died.